 A love contract is a written document in which employees who are in a romantic relationship affirm that it the relationship is consensual, that they may leave the relationship at any time without fear of retaliation and that they understand and agree to comply with all company policies, including the company’s code of conduct, anti-harassment policy and reporting requirements.
-While such contracts can provide a layer of protection to the employer if a workplace relationship sours and one or both of the employees claim the relationship was nonconsensual (or that he/she was a victim of sexual harassment), they are not foolproof.
-In addition, some employees will view having to sign such a contract a violation of privacy
+While such contracts can provide a layer of protection to the employer if a workplace relationship sours and one or both of the employees claim the relationship was nonconsensual (or that they were a victim of sexual harassment), these documents are not foolproof.
+In addition, some employees will view having to sign a love contract as a violation of their privacy.

 Workplace romances can be a problem for employers.
 They can affect productivity and morale and result in claims of sexual harassment and unfair treatment.
 Being proactive about addressing workplace relationships can help guide workplace conduct and limit potential liability if and when these relationships end.

 Employers should consult with experienced human resources professionals and/or labor and employment counsel with any questions regarding these issues.
-For MEA members, the Hotline and a Member Legal Services attorney are available to provide this assistance.
+For all MEA members, the Hotline is available to provide this assistance.
+For MEA Essential and Premier members, a Member Legal Services attorney is available for additional consultation.